ssb-junkyard/ssb-replication-limiter/README.md

 }
 ```

-where `prioritiseFeeds` is function that takes an array of feedIds and returns a sorted array of feedIds, highest priority first.
+where `prioritiseFeeds` is a function that takes an array of feedIds and returns a sorted array of feedIds, highest priority first.

 eg: